JirinT/REINFORCE/readme.md

 # REINFORCE - discrete
 The discrete reinforce works kinda well with the discrete cartpole environment, but is very noisy = has high variance, as can be seen in the plot of rewards over episodes.

+# REINFORCE - discrete with baseline
+The overall performance is much better than without the baseline, it has still variance but not that much.
+We can see that in the training history we achieved the max score many times and than forget and had to relearned.. = catastrophic forgetting.